kaleidawave/ezno/checker/specification/specification.md

 x().nothing
 ```

-- Could not find variable 'y' in scope.
-Did you mean x?
+- Could not find variable 'y' in scope
-- No property 'a' on { prop: 2 }.
+- No property 'a' on { prop: 2 }